google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ## Summary
 There is still a lot of work to be done in figuring out the best way to provide keyboard navigation support for users.
-Hopefully, everything you learned in this codelab will help you test out any ideas or assumptions you have.
+Hopefully, everything you learned in this codelab will help you test out any ideas you have.
 In this codelab you learned:
 * How to create a new cursor
 * How to change the look of markers and cursors
 * How to add shortcuts